The Best Way to Grind Sticky Weed: Tips and Techniques

 Freezing Method: Reducing Stickiness

-One effective technique for reducing the stickiness of your weed before grinding is the freezing method.
+One effective technique for reducing the stickiness of your herbs before grinding is the freezing method.
 Freezing your sticky buds for a short period can make them less adhesive, making the grinding process smoother.
 Here's how you can use the freezing method:

 Place Buds in an Airtight Container: